taehoryu/arepo-tutorial/source/Session4.rst

    $ jupyter notebook --no-browser --port <PORT>

+Note that you should use the same <PORT> number that you used to log onto the compute node.
-then you will see the following messages:
+Then you will see the following messages:

 .. code-block:: console